10 years to reach maturity

-Ficus lyrata is a large and impressive specimen tree, producing attractive foliage.
+Ficus lyrata is a large and impressive specimen tree, producing attractive evergreen foliage.
 It naturally grows in the forested regions of Western Africa, so can tolerate partially shaded conditions, making it an ideal choice to grow indoors.
 It wants to stay evenly moist.
+In the wild, it can reach 30m high and 20m wide.
 The leaves are large, oval to violin-shaped, dark green, (measuring up to 45cm in length and 13cm wide) and prominent, light green veins.
 In nature, this species will often start as an epiphyte on a branch of a tree, send down roots to settle, and eventually outcompete and strangle its host by growing around the trunk.
 Flowers are rarely produced on container-grown plants.
 This species has earned a Royal Horticultural Society Award of Garden Merit.
 All parts mildly toxic if consumed, the foliage can irritate the skin and the sap is an eye irritant.

 Take stem cuttings and root in a moist and humid enviroment for optimal results.